 The EY Global Independence Policy contains the independence requirements for member firms, professionals and other personnel.
 It is a robust policy predicated on the IESBA Code and supplemented by more stringent requirements in jurisdictions, where prescribed, by the local legislative body, regulator or standard-setting body.
-The policy also contains guidance designed to facilitate an understanding of and the application of the independence rules.
+The policy also contains guidance designed to facilitate an understanding and the application of, the independence rules.

-The EY US Independence Policy sets forth the requirements for EY US and its professionals with respect to the most common independence matters and is designed to comply with or exceed the applicable independence requirements of SEC Rule 2-01 of Regulation S-X, the PCAOB independence standards, and the AICPA Code of Professional Conduct.
-The US Independence Policy meets the requirements of the EYG Independence Policy.
-EY US and its professionals, by following the US Independence Policy and Guidance, will be in compliance with the EYG Independence Policy.
+The EY Global Independence Policy and the Canadian Supplement to the EY Global Independence Policy set forth the requirements for EY Canada and its professionals with respect to the most common independence matters and is designed to comply with or exceed the applicable independence requirements of SEC Rule 2-01 of Regulation S-X, the PCAOB independence standards, the IESBA Code and the Canadian CPA Code.